hawley-jeffrey-bah/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

     Financial: 0.0
     Inability_to_Access_Data: 52.29076042
     cyp5: '833.35906235'
+  underpayments_eligibility:
+  - Key: cyp5_dit3_1
+    Payment_Type: Underpayments
+    Theme: Age
+    Theme_Description: The biological age of the recipient/beneficiary
+    Value: '25.000772'
+  - Key: cyp5_dit4_1
+    Payment_Type: Underpayments
+    Theme: Citizenship
+    Theme_Description: "Recognized as a United States citizen through birth or naturalization,\
+      \ or as a \r\nlawfully present non-citizen in the United States"
+    Value: '8.333591'
+  - Key: cyp5_dit6_1
+    Payment_Type: Underpayments
+    Theme: Deceased
+    Theme_Description: Date of death of the recipient/beneficiary
+    Value: '466.681075'
+  - Key: cyp5_dit15_1
+    Payment_Type: Underpayments
+    Theme: Employment
+    Theme_Description: The employment status of the recipient/beneficiary
+    Value: '200.006175'
+  - Key: cyp5_dit17_1
+    Payment_Type: Underpayments
+    Theme: Household Size
+    Theme_Description: Number of family mmembers in a household
+    Value: '25.000772'
+  - Key: cyp5_dit11_1
+    Payment_Type: Underpayments
+    Theme: Military Status
+    Theme_Description: The condition of being, or having been in the uniformed services
+    Value: '58.335134'
+  - Key: cyp5_dit13_1
+    Payment_Type: Underpayments
+    Theme: Receiving Benefits from Other Sources
+    Theme_Description: Beneficiary or recipient is receiving benefits from an additional source
+    Value: '50.001544'
 Description: The OASDI program provides monthly benefits to qualified individuals who are retired or disabled, dependents of eligible beneficiaries, and surviving dependents of deceased workers.
 We maintain high payment accuracy rates in our